code4libtoronto/2016-07-28-librarycarpentrylessons/xpath-xquery/lesson2.md

 BaseX has a [complete implementation](http://docs.basex.org/wiki/XQuery_Update) of the XQuery Update specification.

 Running

 ```
-for $x in collection(data-collection-plants)//ZONE
+for $zonenode in collection(data-collection-plants)//ZONE
-return insert node $x after $x
+return insert node $zonenode after $zonenode
 ```

-Will
+Will find the nodes that match the xpath expression `//ZONE`, then insert an identical <ZONE /> node wherever that node occurs in the document.

 # Reference